Nikolai558/KML-to-TXT-for-TWR-Trainer/README.md

     - NOTE: You do not need the full file paths if the .exe and the .kml file are in the same folder (i.e. main.exe KSLC.kml )
   - OPTIONAL Argument:
     - At the very end you can add "Y" or "N" to round the cordinates to the 5th decimal place.
 DEFAULT IS ROUND 5 Decimal Places!

+This will now convert back and forth.

+WARNING - WILL OVERWRITE FILES.
+For example if you are converting KSLC.KML the program will write to KSLC.TXT.
+Same Vise Versa, KSLC.TXT will overwrite to KSLC.TXT